neetapatel/neetapatel.github.io/_works/book_covers.md

 —

-book cover design for mario varga llosa's novel, aunt julia and the scriptwriter. with this illustration, i hoped to convey the frenzied nature of the titular scriptwriter and the vibrant, coastal atmosphere of lima, peru.
+book cover design for mario vargas llosa's novel, aunt julia and the scriptwriter. with this illustration, i hoped to convey the frenzied nature of the titular scriptwriter and the vibrant, coastal atmosphere of lima, peru.
 (2018)

 ![llosa cover](/img/works/book_covers/llosa_cover/llosa-cover-full.jpg)